mabel-dev/mesos/README.md

 </div>

-Mesos is a fork of the awesome [mysql-mimic](https://github.com/kelsin/mysql-mimic) project, with the SQLGlot backend removed and replaced with Opteryx.
+Mesos is a fork of the awesome [mysql-mimic](https://github.com/kelsin/mysql-mimic) project, with an Opteryx back-end.